-Leena Al Olaimy is an author, Muslim Dalai Lama Fellow, a Fulbright Scholar and a Wall Street Journal “Woman of Note".
+Leena Al Olaimy is an author, Muslim Dalai Lama Fellow, Fulbright Scholarship recipient, and a Wall Street Journal “Woman of Note".

 She is cofounder of 3BL Associates,

 Through 3BL's think-do-tank she has